for 2018-2019 School Year

-Each school is eligible for only one STARS grant per school year.
-A grant may fund only one residency.
+Each school may submit only one STARS application per school year.
+For only one residency.

 School-based afterschool programs may receive a grant; however, the host school must submit the application on behalf of the afterschool program.
 The grant to the afterschool program will count as the school's one grant for the school year.

 Schools that have failed to submit a Final Report for a previous STARS Residencies grant are ineligible to apply.

 To be eligible for funding, the residency must:

 - Involve a cultural partner – an artist, scientist, and/or scholar.
 Note: The cultural partner is the individual artist, scientist, or scholar leading the residency - not the organization for which they work (if any).

 - Focus on the arts, sciences, and/or humanities.

 - Start no earlier than November 12, 2018 and be completed by the end of the school year.